The most direct way to insert custom code into a portal engine-based website is using standard ASCX user controls.

 User controls versus web parts

-You can also insert custom code onto Portal Engine pages by creating your own web parts.
-Web parts are very similar to user controls, but with a built-in Portal Engine configuration interface.
+You can also insert custom code onto portal pages by creating your own web parts.
+Web parts are very similar to user controls, but with a built-in portal engine configuration interface.
 We recommend building web parts if you need easily re-usable and configurable user controls.

 See: Developing web parts